 Coronavirus (COVID-19) is a new virus strain that is believed to spread

 in similar ways as the common cold, such as when an infected person coughs

 or sneezes.
 Symptoms include fever, cough and difficulty breathing.
 A

 health care provider can give you instructions for seeking care, which

 you can do without exposing others.

 Across the world, new cases of COVID-19 are being reported, and some parts

 of the country have declared a state of emergency.
 However, according

 to the CDC and other authorities, the risk remains low for exposure in the U.S.

-Medical staff at Redlands Community Hospital are following Centers for
+Medical staff a Redlands Community Hospital are following Centers for Disease

 control policies, procedures and systems in place.
 As recommended by the